 Day 8 Paris, France

 We took a scenic route past the Hôtel national des Invalides on the way to see the Eiffel Tower.
 My daughter was so excited so we bought tickets to climb the stairs up to the level 2 and then from there we bought tickets to go up to the third level.
 It was amazing.
-Next, we went to see the Arc de Triomphe and then had some lunch at Las de Falafel (a great little Falafel place we passed with a super long but fast moving line).
+Next, we went to see the Arc de Triomphe located on the Champs élysées.
+Then had some lunch at Las de Falafel (a great little Falafel place we passed with a super long but fast moving line).
 We visited the Basilica of the Sacred Heart (Sacre Coeur).
 I just find that place to be breath taking- the cathedral itself and the views.
 Phenomenal- don’t miss it!
 We stopped for a simple dinner in a bakery (quiche and dessert at Chez Manon) near our apartment.

 Day 9 Paris, France